Fred Trump: Rise to success

-In 1933 Trump built one of New York City's first modern supermarkets, called Trump Market, in Woodhaven, Queens.
+In 1933, Trump built one of New York City's first modern supermarkets, called Trump Market, in Woodhaven, Queens.
 It was modeled on Long Island's King Kullen, a self-service supermarket chain.
 Trump's store advertised "Serve Yourself and Save!" and quickly became popular.
 After six months, Trump sold it to King Kullen.

-In 1934, Trump and a partner acquired in federal court the mortgage-servicing subsidiary of Brooklyn's J. Lehrenkrauss Corporation, which had gone bankrupt and subsequently been broken up.
+In federal court in 1934, Trump and a partner acquired the mortgage-servicing subsidiary of Brooklyn's J. Lehrenkrauss Corporation, which had gone bankrupt and had subsequently been broken up.
 This gave Trump access to the titles of many properties nearing foreclosure, which he bought at low cost and sold at a profit.
-This and similar real estate ventures quickly thrust him into the limelight as one of New York City's most successful businessmen.
+This and similar real-estate ventures quickly brought him fame as one of New York City's most successful businessmen.

-Trump made use of loan subsidies created by the Federal Housing Administration (FHA) not long after the program was initiated by President Franklin D. Roosevelt in 1934.
+Trump made use of loan subsidies created by the Federal Housing Administration (FHA) not long after the program was initiated via the National Housing Act of 1934, which also enabled the discriminatory practice of redlining.
 By 1936, Trump had 400 workers digging foundations for houses that would be sold at prices ranging from $3,000 to $6,250.
-Trump used his father's tactic of listing properties at prices like $3,999.99.
-In the late 1930s, he used a yacht called the Trump Show Boat to advertise his business off the shore of Coney Island.
-It played patriotic music and floated out swordfish-shaped balloons which could be redeemed for $25 or $250 towards one of his properties.
-In 1938, the Brooklyn Daily Eagle referred to Trump as the "Henry Ford of the home building industry".
+Trump used his father's psychological tactic of listing properties at prices ending in "...
+9.99".
+In the late 1930s, he used a boat to advertise off Coney Island's shore; it played patriotic music and floated out swordfish-shaped balloons which could be redeemed for $25 or $250 towards one of his properties.
+In 1938, the Brooklyn Daily Eagle referred to Trump as "the Henry Ford of the home building industry".
+During this period, Trump predicted that he would profit from World War II.
+By 1942, he had built 2,000 homes in Brooklyn using FHA funds.

-Later career
+During the war, the federal Office of Production Management (established in 1941) allowed the use of FHA funding for defense housing in Bensonhurst, Brooklyn, owing to the proximity of the Brooklyn Navy Yard.
+Trump planned to build 700 houses there, which would have been both his and the state FHA office's biggest project to date, but following the attack on Pearl Harbor and the United States's declaration of war on Japan, the project was dissolved in favor of defense housing at the East Coast's naval nexus, Hampton Roads by Norfolk, Virginia, where Trump was already working on an apartment complex.
+Congress added a provision to the National Housing Act generating mortgage insurance for defense apartments, through which Trump was allowed to own the properties he built for war workers.
+By 1944, he had constructed 1,360 wartime apartments, almost 10% of the total created in Norfolk.
+He also built barracks and garden apartments for U.S. Navy personnel near major shipyards in Norfolk and Newport News, Virginia, as well as Chester, Pennsylvania.